hetznercloud/hcloud-python/docs/usage/volumes/actions.rst

      - Sample
    * - delete
      - boolean
-     - If true, prevents the Volume from being deleted
+     - If `True`, prevents the Volume from being deleted
      - `True`